Lessons from the Making of Truist's Web Platforms

 Regularly Scheduled Design Reviews and Critiques

 In order to build upon your teammates' ideas, you need to hear them (especially in a remote team where you can't chance a glance at anyone's design.)
-Previously, there was little need for intentional space and time for design conversations to happen because they just happened.

 Good feedback is hard.
 We had intentional training and practice to get better at delivering and receiving feedback that inspired action.